Esri’s Living Atlas of the World

 Something that people might not know about the Living Atlas of the World is that Esri owns just a small portion of the content.

-Instead, it’s from contributors like the Census Bureau, John Hopkins, and millions more who participate in the curation of its data layers.
+Instead, it’s from contributors like the Census Bureau, Johns Hopkins, and millions more who participate in the curation of its data layers.

 When you use a basemap like World Imagery or Hillshade from Esri, you are using the Living Atlas of the World.
 Here are some example themes and data layers that are part of it: